 You might also hear stories saying that sugar is “addictive” or “toxic”.
 As well as that it causes multiple types of cancer.
 It’s important to note that there’s no evidence to support these types of claims.
 So, whilst it’s true that sugar is not necessarily ideal to be offering to young babies or children, scaremongering headlines such as these are not helpful.
 Nor are they truthful.

 Recommendations from the UK government are that ‘free sugars’ – those that are added to food and drinks or sugars found naturally in honey, syrups and unsweetened fruit and vegetable juices, smoothies and purees – should not make up more than 5% of our total daily energy / calorie intake.
-The table below breaks down what this looks like for different age groups:

 ‘Added’ vs ‘natural’ sugars